Jalandhar Punjab, India Travel Guide

 The main staple of Punjabi cuisine uses wheat-based bread.
 Rice-based dishes (plain rice, pulao, biryani) are naturally gluten-free.
 Some lentil dishes (dals) are also gluten-free.

 Request rice-based dishes or specific dals.
-Clearly state your gluten avoidance.
+Be clear about your gluten avoidance.

 Communication can be hard due to language barriers.
 For severe allergies, carry a Translation card in Hindi and Punjabi.